 WOMEN TRAVELERS RISK : HIGH

 Uganda isn't the safest place for a woman to be visiting alone.
 If you do, be sure to avoid remote streets, both during day and night, and do not flash your belongings or handle money in public.
 Stay out of the streets at night and be vigilant for any possible dangers at all times.

 So...
 How Safe Is Uganda Really?

 - Weather - Uganda has a tropical climate, characterized by temperatures from 21-25°C, apart from those in the mountainous areas, which have much cooler temperatures; there's often snow on top of Mount Elgon.
-Period from December to February is the hottest during the year.
+The period from December to February is the hottest during the year.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Uganda, since it covers not only the costs medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Uganda, since it covers not only the costs of medical problems but also theft and loss of valuables.

 Uganda Weather Averages (Temperatures)